 But Norwegian based browser vendor is already maintaining blacklist of graphic cards with them, when it detects the graphic card is out-of-date, it will fallback to their software rendering engine Vega.
 When HWA is turned on in Opera, using GPU Opera renders pages and UI more fastly.

 Vega renders Pages much speedier than Hardware Accelerated Opera

-But Opera feels Hardware accelerated Opera 12 browser not surpassed their backend rendering engine Vega in speed, that’s why Opera feels shipping a feature that doesn’t boosts Opera’s speed is not needed, hence they disabled it by default, here is how to enable Hardware acceleration and WebGL in Opera 12.
+But Opera feels Hardware accelerated Opera 12 browser has not surpassed their backend rendering engine Vega in speed, that’s why Opera feels shipping a feature that doesn’t boosts its browser’s speed is not needed, hence they disabled it by default, here is how to enable Hardware acceleration and WebGL in Opera 12.

 Enabling Hardware Acceleration and WebGL in Opera 12

 2. Save the changes, you need to restart your Opera browser after each setting for changes to take effect.

 Now visit Opera:GPU page in opera to see “Hardware Acceleration Status”, if your system’s GPU doesn’t support HWA it will fall back to software backend, Vega and it will be shown in HWA status page.